-BOEM must stipulate that lessees enter into project labor agreements covering the construction of renewable energy projects on the OCS.
+BOEM must stipulate that lessees enter into PLAs covering the construction of renewable energy projects on the OCS.

-Project labor agreements (PLAs) are a proven way to ensure workers in the construction sector have access to the benefits and protections of unions.
+PLAs are a proven way to ensure workers in the construction sector have access to the benefits and protections of unions.
 In the Information Memorandum documenting the rationale for certain provisions of the New York Bight Final Sales Notice, BOEM explained that PLAs promote safety and the expansion of a workforce of well-trained personnel which is important since operations on the OCS can be hazardous and complex.
 In addition to PLAs supporting the facilitation of both on-the-job training and training opportunities for new apprentices, BOEM explains that "PLAs typically contain provisions directly addressing safety, along with requiring training as both the substantive aspects of a job and the management of safety aspects on the job" and "promote the standardization of training and safety protocols for offshore work."
 BOEM concluded that "the greater certainty provided by PLAs' no-strike components and established dispute resolution procedures may facilitate the timely completion of large offshore construction projects," and help ensure they meet statutory requirements for "expeditious and orderly development."

-President Biden's recent Executive Order 14063, Use of Project Labor Agreements for Federal Construction Projects, issued February 4, 2022 also underscores the benefits of utilizing PLAs for large-scale construction projects.
+President Biden's Executive Order 14063, Use of Project Labor Agreements for Federal Construction Projects, issued February 4, 2022, also underscores the benefits of utilizing PLAs for large-scale construction projects.
 Specifically, EO 14063 §1b states:

 "Project labor agreements...provide structure and stability to large-scale construction projects...[and] avoid labor-related disruptions by using dispute-resolution processes to resolve worksite disputes and by prohibiting work stoppages, including strikes and lockouts.
-They secure the commitment of all stakeholders on a construction site that the Project will proceed efficiently without unnecessary interruptions."

-PLA's have been demonstrated to reduce project costs for developers, save public funds in the long run, and produce increased economic benefits for the local community.
-In addition, PLAs often lead to safer working conditions as a result of a more skilled workforce that union training programs provide.
-A 2021 Canadian study found that unionization in institutional, commercial, and industrial construction, maintenance, and repair work was associated with a 25% lower losttime injury rate, 23% lower incidence of musculoskeletal lost-time injury claims, and 16% lower incidence of critical lost time injury claims.
-Data also suggests that accidents in the construction industry are more common in states with low-road contractors.
-Union firms are also 16% less likely to report difficulty in filling open positions, 13% less likely to fail in retaining skilled workers and 21% less likely to report project delays due to retention issues, which is key to timely and efficient deployment during construction labor shortages.
-Data also indicates PLAs decrease the significant gap between expected and realized energy savings in various energy efficiency measures.
-Because PLAs allow for the incorporation of intentional measures to create accessible pathways to long-term union careers for workers of color, people who live in environmental justice areas, workers displaced by the transition away from fossil fuels and those who have historically been excluded or marginalized.
-In general, Black and Latinx workers who are union members are paid 29 percent and 37 percent more than those not covered by a collective bargaining agreement.
-A PLA ensures that all workers performing a specific trade or craft receive the same level of pay and benefits regardless of race, religion, or gender.
+They secure the commitment of all stakeholders on a construction site that the Project will proceed efficiently without unnecessary interruptions."xii programs provide.xiv A 2021 Canadian study found that unionization in institutional, commercial, and industrial construction, maintenance, and repair work was associated with a 25% lower lost-time injury rate, 23% lower incidence of musculoskeletal lost-time injury claims, and 16% lower incidence of critical lost time injury claims.xv Data also suggests that accidents in the construction industry are more common in states with low-road contractors.xvi Union firms are also 16% less likely to report difficulty in filling open positions, 13% less likely to fail in retaining skilled workers and 21% less likely to report project delays due to retention issues,xvii which is key to timely and efficient deployment during construction labor shortages.

+PLAs have been demonstrated to reduce project costs for developers, save public funds in the long run, and produce increased economic benefits for the local community.
+In addition, PLAs often lead to safer working conditions as a result of the more skilled workforce that union training

+PLAs allow for the incorporation of intentional measures to create accessible pathways to long-term union careers for workers of color, people who live in environmental justice areas, workers displaced by the transition away from fossil fuels and those who have historically been excluded or marginalized.
+In general, Black and Latinx workers who are union members are paid 29% and 37% more than those not covered by a collective bargaining agreement.viii A PLA ensures that all workers performing a specific trade or craft receive the same level of pay and benefits regardless of race, religion, or gender.